Today is the day that all dalpre can look back and know they have a voice! We are no longer slaves!

 When Kanéko got a better look, she inhaled sharply.
 The girl wasn’t human; no, she wasn’t entirely human.
-She was covered in short brown hair instead of bare skin.
-She had longer hair on her head, like a normal girl, but it matched her fur color.
+She was covered in short brown fur with almost no bare skin visible.
+She had longer hair on her head, like any other human girl.
+It was the same color as her fur.
 Two ears, wedged and ending in tufts of fur, stuck out from the side of her head.

 “Tivlin!” cried Garèo and hugged her back, “You’ve gotten so big!”

 Tivlin wiggled around and planted her rear on Garèo’s lap.
 A tail popped out from between Garèo and her and smacked against his arm.
 She panted with her long tongue sticking out the side of her mouth as she looked up at him.
 “Mar is almost ready.
 And she is getting pretty.
 And mommy is making lunch.
 And are you staying for food?”